Online Data Migration from SQL Sources to FalkorDB

 Configuration (environment variables):

-• CONTROL_PLANE_REPO_ROOT (optional; repository root to scan for tool.manifest.json)
+• CONTROL_PLANE_REPO_ROOT (optional; repository root for manifest scan)

 Selected metrics API endpoints: